The Patton College of Education offers a Master's Degree in Education (MEd) with licensure as an Intervention Specialist, with three different majors.

 * These links take you to the official Ohio University course catalog entry for each major.
 Similar information appears on this page below.

 STEM+ for ALL Fellowship

 Candidates with science, technology, engineering, and math backgrounds who are willing to teach in the Columbus, Ohio area should consider the STEM+ for ALL Fellowship, which includes a stipend to offset cost-of-living expenses incurred while completing the program.

-Please check out the Bursar's website for a downloadable PDF with the latest cost information.
+Please check out the Bursar's website for the latest cost information.

 309 Patton Hall